We are a family-owned company, built on a fundamental commitment to create permanent, positive impact in the communities where we live and work.

 Since our founding, creating lasting and positive impact in the communities we work in has been an essential part of our core responsibility and values.
 We support, encourage and recognize our employees’ brilliant efforts to help address causes and improve our communities.

-We are so proud of our employees’ efforts from chairing major events to raising desperately needed funds for surgery, to building a new playground, and working with high school students interested in construction and engineering careers.
+We are so proud of our employees’ community engagement efforts from chairing major events to raising desperately needed funds for surgery, to building a new playground, and working with high school students interested in construction and engineering careers.
 Staff throughout our organization invest their time and resources to make an essential and lasting difference in people’s lives.

 This November a team of LF Driscoll employees, along with family and friends, participated in the 18th Annual American Heart Association Walk at Citizens Bank Park.
 Our team raised a fantastic $44,483 for the association.
 The Heart Walk is the American Heart Association’s premiere event for raising funds to save lives from this country’s No. 1 and No. 5 killers – heart disease and stroke.
 Designed to promote physical activity and heart-healthy living, the Heart Walk creates an environment that’s fun and rewarding for the entire family.
 Well done, Team LF Driscoll!

 Structure Tone Dublin hosted their 5th Annual Golf Classic at The K Club, Dublin to enable Michael Hickey, who suffers from cerebral palsy, to travel to St. Louis Children’s Hospital in the US for treatment.
 Michael’s family is raising funds for the selective dorsal rhizotomy (SDR) procedure. €25,000 was raised through the generosity of our friends and partners in the construction industry.
 Since the event, Michael’s family raised the €60,000 required for his surgery, and he is scheduled to travel to the US before the end of the year.